acje/structured-service-addressing/README.md

 Other schemes might be possible perhaps in combination with a L4 protocol carrying a token and/or "proof of work" concepts.
 An analog to frequency hopping could be done by requiring the client to know a combination of time and valid address.
 This might be useful when deploying military applications on an unrestricted network like the Internet.

+# Structured Service Addressing - Advantage

+Clients may directly connect to endpoints of a massively scaled out resource without having any information about the topology of the cluster (naming abstraction).
+This may include information like; how many endpoints are actually in use and which IP addresses are mapped to each endpoint.

+Clients may directly connect to endpoints without having to go through Stateful proxies accessing topology mapping services, as routing to endpoints is standard (IP) packet routing.

+Groups of clients can be forced to share its load on to the cluster by various methods where logic is applied to generate the correct service address to pick.
+Non-conforming packets would typically be dropped or put on a low priority queue.
+Stateless access control can be done on a per packet basis without knowledge of a connection.
+This makes it possible to divide the traffic into many streams before doing stateful inspection or termination.

+State replication for highly available endpoints may be limited to an absolute minimum for Stateful protocols or sessions by having only one or a small sett of endpoints responsible for tracking the state of each connection.
+Client could be aware of how to reach all relevant state replicated endpoints without any cluster topology knowledge.
+This could make Stateful services useful in a cloud based environment again as the responsibility for state replication is deterministically distributed.
+No client side visibility into how or when the cluster side is scaled.

+# Structured Service Addressing - Requirements

+Client side
+Client side capability to handle lists of subnets (DNS APL “address prefix lists” Resource Record).
+Predefined rules for the client to pick addresses from the address space provided with APL.
+Not aware of any such implementation today.
+The need for this capability is also mentioned in the RFC for APL.
+In chapter 7.
+Applicability Statement.
+Cluster side
+Many cluster side loopback interfaces for each endpoint (POD, VM) capable of handling large (IPv6) subnets to terminate TCP or other protocol requiring a Stateful endpoint.
+Handling many subnets per endpoint serves to hide the topology from the client while scaling the resource by allowing the resource to reallocate subnets to other endpoints.
+If the resource is not content addressable the subnets can be of size /128.
+For a content addressable resource the large subnets can be used to map a portion of a storage address space to an IP address range, allowing the client and network to cooperate to locate the endpoint(s) that is holding the content.
+Network
+Large address space, to “carry more information in the address fields”, IPv6 in practice.
+IPv6 ('globals') [RFC3587] reachability from client to all service endpoints.
+NAT will at least complicate operation.
+Capability to move many small subnets inside the cluster between endpoints.
+(L3 SDN and service mesh) More anti-spoofing capabilities on the Internet?

+Possible starting point for a roadmap
+Implement some simple client and cluster side rules in a sidecar proxy to test functionality inside a datacenter for service to service connections.
+Probably need a “connection upgrade” mechanism (DNS) that legacy devices will ignore.
+Changing the DNS behavior of end user devices will be a very slow process.

+# Use case 2: Client-cluster communication – Internal known client, content addressable storage

+Notes:
+Allow client to directly connect to the instance holding an object or block with a known address by implementing a distributed addressable memory where part of the IPv6 address matches the object address such that it is possible to calculate which IP address the object is located at.

+# Use case 3: Client-cluster communication – External unknown client, forced load sharing: overview

+# Use case 3: Client-cluster communication – External unknown client, forced load sharing: routing example

 # More details
 (original document, not maintained)